 Christian education has long been a priority for the community of believers in and around Dutton.
 Students from the Dutton CRC began attending Cutlerville Christian School in 1938.
 As the number of students from the Dutton CRC began to grow, so did the need to provide reliable transportation.
 In time, it was becoming clear that a new school in Dutton was becoming necessary.
 To that end, on April 15, 1953, the Dutton Christian School Association was formed to address the immediate need for more transportation to the Cutlerville School, and to begin the process of planning for the new school in Dutton.

 An unexpected gift of $30,000 from the estate of Mrs. Elsie Wierenga allowed the construction to move forward much earlier than expected.
-The first building was dedicated in July, 1955 in what is now the Kindergarten and first grade classrooms.
+The first building was dedicated in July, 1955 in what is now the Kindergarten and first grades.